A Song to Remember (TV series)

-This drama stars Qi Yuwu and Joanne Peh who had paired up thrice after The Little Nyonya and C.L.I.F., and Eelyn Kok, Julie Tan and Desmond Tan.
-Chen Hanwei plays a villain in this drama while Eelyn Kok is also another antagonist.
-Viewers can catch episodes on xinmsn catchup from 23 November 2011.

 It was reported that the scriptwriter Ang Ee Tee took several years to complete the script of this drama.
 Despite large amounts of resources and money pumped in for the production and promotion of this serial, the drama was not well received by the audience when it was broadcast.
 Many perceived the show to be boring and slow-paced, and the acting skills of some of the main cast members were heavily criticised.
-This drama ranked 9th (out of 11 dramas at the 9pm slot) in the Year 2011 viewership ratings, coming in one of the last.
-On the other hand, smaller scale productions such as Love Thy Neighbour managed to clinch the top spot.
+This drama ranked 9th (out of 11 dramas at the 9 pm slot) in the Year 2011 viewership ratings, coming in one of the last.
+On the other hand, smaller-scale productions such as Love Thy Neighbour managed to clinch the top spot.

-The drama was encored from 18 July 2012 to 29 August 2012, at 5:30pm, pre-empted on 9 August due to the live telecast of the National Day Parade.